-With the exception of the Main Floor, the floors are made up of sections that measure approximately 18 by 25 feet and are ordinarily defined by a large pier at each corner.
-These piers are represented by black rectangles on the floor plans.
+With the exception of the Main Floor, the floors are made up of bays measuring approximately 18 by 25 feet that are ordinarily defined by a large pier at each corner.
+The piers are represented by black or grey rectangles on the floor plans.

-The point at which a north-south row of sections intersects an east-west row is designated by both a numeral and a letter of the alphabet.
+The point at which a north-south row of bays intersects an east-west row is designated by both a numeral and a letter of the alphabet.
 These two designations are preceded by a numeral or a letter indicating the floor.
-Thus the area designated A-7-F is a section on A Floor—the one you enter when you walk into the Reserve/Periodicals Reading Room.
+Thus the area designated A-7F is a bay on A Floor that is adjacent to the Library Classroom at A-6F.

-Some sections are subdivided into spaces for carrels and offices.
-Co-ordinates for those spaces include a number after the row letter: 3-10-G-8 is a carrel in section 10-G on the Third Floor.
+Some bays are subdivided.
+Co-ordinates for those spaces include a number after the row letter.

-The green Call Number Information sheet and the large green call number guides that are posted near the main elevators indicate the co-ordinates of the section in which the books at the beginning of a given range of call numbers are shelved.
-The plan for the floor specified in the co-ordinates will help you understand how all of the books in that range are shelved, where books in other call number ranges and in collections other than (F) are shelved on that floor, and where you will find bathrooms, photocopiers, telephones, and other services and offices.
+The green Call Number Information sheet indicates the co-ordinates of the bay in which the books at the beginning of a given range of call numbers are shelved.
+The floor plans will help you understand how the rest of the books in that range are shelved, where books in other call number ranges and in collections other than (F) are shelved, and where you will find restrooms, photocopiers, printers, scanners, and other services and offices.

 Please do not hesitate to ask any member of the Library staff for help in using the Main Catalog or finding materials in the libraries.